Skip to Content

 How did it happen? (i.e. when it happened)

-Examples of time expressions referring to a definite time in the past:
+Examples of time expressions that refer to a definite time in the past:

 a year/two months/a few weeks/three days/etc. ago